Pigeon-Ignaty/survivalcraft-notes-translater/README.md

-# ENGLISH Survivalcraft Notes Translator
+# EN Survivalcraft Notes Translator
 This program translates notes from the .musicxml format into a hexadecimal string with notes and octaves for the sound generator in Survivalcraft.
 ___
 ## Table of Contents